Do you have young children?

 My mom passed on her love and appreciation of music to my siblings and me.
 I passed this on to my children.
 We sang together in the car, at home, and sometimes as we walked outside.
 Now I have a grandson and I sing with him, just as I remember my mom singing with my children – a full circle.
 I hope that you, too, will be inspired to sing to and with the children in your life.
 It’s fun! and it creates wonderful memories!

 Since releasing this recording, I’ve written a children’s book, Autumn Stories, based on the song Hurry, Hurry, Hurry, Hurry.
-It’s a paperback picture book, a nature based story about the coming of autumn and how animals get ready for winter.
+It’s available as a PDF download picture book, a nature based story about the coming of autumn and how animals get ready for winter.

 How did you choose the song selections for your CD?

 I had so many favorites, it was hard to choose.
 I decided to focus on the changing seasons.
 I wanted to record songs that had not received a lot of exposure.
 Each member of my family helped by telling me which songs they had particularly liked when they were young.
 I recorded the songs in two takes in June of 2000.

 Sing A Song Of Spring A delightful song that describes the call of the outside world when the “green buds show.”

 The Spring Medley is a collection of rain songs and was fun to put together I Hear Thunder is an adaptation of Frere Jacques that I learned from the book This Little Puffin by Elizabeth Mary Matterson.
 It’s Raining is a loose translation of a song I learned when I was a young child in Holland.